BY: ALYSSA BARDOL

 However, this villainous persona softens throughout the show when Swift revives the “Old Taylor” for songs like “Style”/”Love Story”/”You Belong With Me.”
 While the tour plays heavily on Swift’s last studio release reputation, she respects her roots and travels through her career from a teen popstar to being written about in history books onstage in an absolute spectacle.

-Through the rest of the show, Swift plays on all three stages, offering acoustic renditions of “Mine” and “Dancing With Our Hands Tied” and power-pop back on the main stage through the rest of the night.
+Through the rest of the show, Swift plays on all three stages, offering an acoustic rendition of “Dancing With Our Hands Tied” and power-pop back on the main stage through the rest of the night.

 All in all, Taylor Swift is, to put it bluntly, untouchable.
 After experiencing the live show, it is hard to imagine that Taylor Swift could ever be more in her artistic prime than she is right now.
 With the release of reputation, Swift seems to have freed herself and let go of any outside restrictions there may have been upon her, launching herself into a world of being the pioneer of pop music to come.
 With 10 Grammys and a multitude of multiplatinum albums, Swift’s 13-year career has already served her well — and with how things are looking, there’s absolutely no stopping her.